Application Deadline: April 28, 2021

 - A resume or curriculum vitae

-- A letter of recommendation from a University of Pennsylvania professor, who can speak to your qualifications for this internship
+- A letter of recommendation from a University of Pennsylvania professor who can speak to your qualifications for this internship

 Undergraduate students currently enrolled at the University of Pennsylvania and in good academic standing are welcome to apply.

+University of Pennsylvania undergraduates, preferably with some experience in archaeology, history, anthropology, art history, or other fields that explore issues related to heritage.
 Interns are selected based on their academic background, research and writing skills, and ability to collaborate with peers and Museum departments.